-5. Value of the Contract - Revision
+6. Value of the Contract - Revision

-AAFC reserves the right to increase or decrease the number of serviced days according to departmental operational requirements.
-Should the number of serviced days change, the value of the Contract will be modified accordingly.
-Any modifications to the value of the Contract will be based upon the prices tendered by the contractor in the Bid and Acceptance Form (BA).
+AAFC reserves the right to increase or decrease the number and type of equipment for services according to departmental operational requirements.
+Should the number and type of elevating equipment change, the value of the Contract will be modified accordingly.
+Any modifications to the value of the Contract will be based upon the individual equipment price tendered by the contractor in the cost per equipment of Appendix C.

-6. Proactive Disclosure of Contracts with Former Public Servants
+7. Proactive Disclosure of Contracts with Former Public Servants